 ►Should I book my trip to Greece with a travel agent?

 I strongly believe that now – post-Covid – is the best time to book with a travel agent or advisor.
 Local agents know the ropes, know the rules and regulations, and know where your needs will best be met.
 If you are among the older crowds, a travel agent will ensure stress-free holidays, plus you have a go-to person at all times for questions and guidance.

 No. Though Greek authorities encourage travelers to be vaccinated, the country’s tourism minister said that Greece is open to all travelers as long as they present a negative PCR test result for Covid-19, a negative antigen rapid test result, or a Covid-19 recovery certificate.
-Once here, you will be required to adhere to all measures, including mask-wearing at all times and social distancing.
+Once here, you will be required to adhere to all measures applying to the unvaccinated.